Are you in a long-distance relationship and need some tips on how to make it work?

 Then you have come to the right place!

 I’m a speaker, author, and – most importantly – a survivor of the often dreaded long-distance relationship.

 Before you call me Tom Hanks immediately, understand that this was no easy feat.

 My wife and I went through several extremely rough patches before we figured out how to make long-distance work.

 I’m originally from New Jersey, and my wife Melissa is from Washington State, about 50 minutes outside Seattle.

 We both attended Minot State University on basketball scholarships.

-We would hangout pretty much everyday and combine our pennies to buy our luxury dinners, which consisted of Raeman Noodles, or anything off the dollar menu from the old golden arches.
+We would hang out pretty much every day and combine our pennies to buy our luxury dinners, which consisted of Raman Noodles or anything off the dollar menu from the old golden arches.

-What made it even worse was once she was finished with college she was going directly back to Washington State to start her career.
+What made it even worse was that once she finished college, she was going directly back to Washington State to start her career.